TimBernard/drlnd-p1-navigation/README.md

     2. To get the python/conda environment setup, follow these instructions: https://github.com/udacity/Value-based-methods#dependencies
     3. Make sure you have jupyter properly installed, and you may have to get an archived version of pytorch
     3. Download the environment for Linux: https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip or for Mac: https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana.app.zip
+    4. In the repository directoy root 'mv <path/to/Banana_Linux.zip\> .'
     4. Run 'conda activate drlnd'
-    5. In your local directory, 'python run.py "<path/to/banana/environment/executable\>"' to see the trained agent in action
+    5. In your local directory, 'python run.py "./Banana_Linux/Banana.x86_64"' to see the trained agent in action
-    6. 'jupyter notebook Navigation.pynb' to run the notebook and train the agent yourself, the resulting parameters will be overwrite checkpoint.pth
+    6. 'jupyter notebook Navigation.pynb' to run the notebook and train the agent yourself, the resulting parameters will be overwrite checkpoint.pth.
+In order to train locally, you will need to change the unity env path in the notebook and skip the first cell!